8. Impact assessment

 • ‘No deal’ would have reduced GDP by a further 2.0% to 2.5%

-• Brexit trade impacts include:
+• Expected Brexit trade impacts included:

 • New barriers to trade and disrupted supply chains